 Top Takeaways

 Pet parents describe the Harrier as the “hidden gem of the dog world.”
-If you love long distance activities and have a bustling household and a fenced-in yard, the Harrier may be right for you!
+The Harrier may be right for you if you love endurance activities and have a bustling household and a fenced-in yard!
 Once you begin the chase, you’ll never look back.

 Donna Smiley, Western Director, Harrier Club of America, and author of “Harrier: a Complete and Reliable Guide,” Krissia Chanto, vet tech and co-owner of Rock Paw Pet Care, and Erick Arceneaux, Harrier pet parent and breeder.